 If you have nitro car the glow glow plugs and all the batteries to power them and the starting equipment will be ok but nitro fuel will not be permitted, for the obvious reason it is a combustible.

-The purpose of the airline is to have a safe trip for all passengers and aircraft and when travelling with your remote-control cars you should be store them safely in your luggage and the cords and accessories packed carefully in the baggage for safe transportation and travel.
+Airlines want to make sure all passengers and aircraft have a safe and pleasant flights and when travelling with your remote-control cars you should be store them safely in your luggage and the cords and accessories packed carefully in the baggage for safe transportation and travel.

 With the rules constantly changing and each airline and aviation authority having local rules it is always advisable to check with your airline what is allowed to be carried onboard.